How to Choose the Best Oscilloscope under $276 (in 2024)

 Tektronix and Keysight are the two manufacturers/brands that cater to the business/professional market.
-They develop the really high end oscilloscopes that costs tens of thousands of dollars.
+They develop high-end oscilloscopes that cost tens of thousands of dollars.
 And honestly, they’re well worth it.
+If you are a pro, engineer, or technician, you will know this already!

-There are also manufacturers like Hantek, Rigol and Siglent that make more affordable oscilloscopes.
-They obviously have lower bandwidth and not as many features, but understandably so because they are targeted to a consumer market that spends far less due to their lower technical requirements for an oscilloscope.
+There are also manufacturers like Hantek, Rigol, and Siglent that make more affordable oscilloscopes.
+They have lower bandwidth and not as many features, but understandably so because they are targeted to a consumer market that spends far less due to their lower technical requirements for an oscilloscope.

 Many users need the ability to use their oscilloscope on the go as they may need to move around in several industrial or even automotive settings where access to AC power may not always be available.
 In this case, a hand-held oscilloscope may be needed to make floating and/or differential measurements.